codeitlikemosh/Tindog/README.md

-# Responsive Navbar
+# Projects
-I Developed this Dog Selling Website Using HTML,CSS and JavaScript.
+I Developed different projects Using HTML,CSS and JavaScript.